daryllxd/lifelong-learning/programming/ruby/design/confident-ruby.md

 Once we've determined the inputs an algorithm needs, we need to decide how to acquire those inputs.
 To ensure that a methods has collaborators that are reliable, we can do this:

-1. Coerce objects into th roles we need them to play.
+1. Coerce objects into the roles we need them to play.
 2. Reject unexpected values which cannot play the needed roles.
 3. Substitute known-good objects for unacceptable inputs.